jguhlin/sfasta/README.md

 `sfa convert --snappy MyFile.fasta`
 `sfa convert --xz MyFile.fasta`

+You can also change the block size.
+Units are in * 1024 bytes.
+Default is 4Mb (4096):
+`sfa convert --block-size 8192 MyFile.fasta`

 View a file:
 `sfa view MyFile.sfasta`

 Query a file by sequence ID:
 `sfa faidx MyFile.sfasta Chr1`

 For help:
 `sfa --help`